ulthiel/Champ/Readme.md

 * U. Thiel, [CHAMP: A Cherednik Algebra Magma Package](https://arxiv.org/abs/1403.6686), LMS J. Comput.
 Math.
 18 (2015), no. 1, 266–307.
 * C. Bonnafé and U. Thiel, Calogero–Moser families and cellular characters: computational aspects (with C. Bonnafé).
 In preparation (2021).

+### Acknowledgements

+I would like to thank Cédric Bonnafé for his contributions and endurance.
+Furthermore, I would like to thank Dario Mathiä for testing.

 ## Contents

 [1.
 Downloading an running](#downloading)